Noah-Huppert/scripts/README.md

 Usage: `bklight COMMAND <Sub-Args...>`

-If a valid percent valid is provided as the command, bklight will set the backlight to that percent.
+If a valid percent value is provided as the command, bklight will set the backlight to that percent.
 This is a useful shorthand.

 Shorthand usage: `bklight <percent value>`